 Get yourself a DUI and your mugshot may get some exposure on Facebook.
-That is, viagra if you get caught in New Jersey’s by Evesham Township’s police, ed which has begun posting mugshots of arrested of people, treatment convicted or not, on its Facebook page.
-Now we do know that if you get arrested, your privacy is pretty much limited to the brand of your underpants, but the local police department has started a controversy and may find itself in hot waters.
+That is, if you get caught in New Jersey’s by Evesham Township’s police, ed which has begun posting mugshots of arrested of people, convicted or not, on its Facebook page.
+Now we do know that if you get arrested, your privacy is pretty much limited to the brand of your underpants due to services like Checkpeople.com having full records of all arrests/etc, but the local police department has started a controversy and may find itself in hot waters.

 Imagine the scenario.
 You get arrested for whatever reason, justified or not, but your mugshot gets a permanent feature on Facebook, in addition the reporting in the traditional public police report that exposes your name and address.
 Sort of a social blotter.
 How would you react?